Container Service for Kubernetes offers HA for control planes, nodes, workloads, and load balancing.

 -

-Use larger ECS instance types for your worker nodes.
-For more information, see Recommended ECS instance type configurations.
+Use larger ECS instance types for worker nodes.
+See Recommended ECS instance type configurations.

 -

-If your ACK managed cluster Pro Edition is large (typically more than 500 nodes or 10,000 pods), see Usage recommendations for large-scale clusters for usage advice.
+For large ACK managed cluster Pro Edition deployments (typically more than 500 nodes or 10,000 pods), see Usage recommendations for large-scale clusters.